quuuut/Spencer-Macro-Utilities/README.md

   (To show printed messages)
   - Windows: Open Command Prompt in the directory of suspend.exe, run `set DEBUG=1`, and then run suspend.exe within Command Prompt.
   - Linux: Run using `DEBUG=1 wine suspend.exe`.

+## Compilation

+### Method #1:
+- Run the .sln file in any Version of Visual Studio 2022 or newer and compile it.

+### Method #2:
+- Open the project folder in Visual Studio Code and run the `Build Release` task with [MSBuild 2022 Tools for Desktop C++](https://aka.ms/vs/17/release/vs_buildtools.exe) installed.

+### Note:
+- To compile the linux helper binary, there is a separate source code folder inside the Resource Files folder.
+Compile this with g++.

+---

 ### Team Roles
 - **Committer and Approver**: [Project Owner (Spencer)](https://github.com/Spencer0187/) | [Discord](https://discord.com/users/618407079622737931)